Emotional Trauma: Psychological Tests and Healing

-Emotional trauma (also defined as psychological trauma) is a type of damage to the human mind (conscious and unconscious) due to a past severely distressing event (or a series of events).
-A childhood trauma is one of the common examples of emotional trauma, which can include verbal, physical or sexual abuse, death of a family member, being a participant in car accident or in some natural disaster.
+Emotional trauma is a type of damage to the human mind (conscious and unconscious) due to a past severely distressing event (or a series of events).
+A childhood trauma is one of the common examples of psychological trauma, which can include verbal, physical or sexual abuse, death of a family member, being a participant in car accident or in some natural disaster.

 What are the causes of emotional trauma?
 There are 3 common causes: